 Max, who was diagnosed at 3 months old, was on the same path as Austin and close to losing the ability to walk also until he qualified to get weekly treatment at Nationwide Children's Hospital in Columbus, Ohio.

 "How can we celebrate this drug when one of our kids might die?" she said.
-"We're not mad at the drug company, we just want to know what we can do to help get this drug into the hands of every kid with Duchennes."

 Because Max has shown improvement he will continue to get treatment as long as it helps him produce the protein, and every three months will have to perform a walking test to track his strength and progression, Mcnary said.